ConsoleGameEngine/ConsoleGameEngine/README.md

 ## Description

-ConsoleGameEngine is a simple game engine that can be used for building games and applications in Windows Command Prompt
+ConsoleGameEngine is a simple game engine that can be used for building games and applications in the Windows Command Prompt

 ## Documentation